ngx-rocket/generator-ngx-rocket/cli/README.md

   -n, --npm    Show installable add-ons on NPM

 <script>
-  Runs specified script from your package.json.
+  Runs specified script from your package.json
-  Works just like npm run <script>
+  Works like npm run <script> with fuzzy matching
 ```

 ## Generating and serving a project via a development server